C0ZEN/Cogeo/README.md

 We are working on the chat last features (async messages and video chat still missing).
 We started the creation of Robots (IA).

+**API progression :**

+The API is over.
+We are currently looking for creating a full and complete documentation.

 ## Getting Started